Skip to content ↓

 Intent

-At Stocksbridge Junior School we aim for all of our children to be the best that they can be, both academically, socially and emotionally.
+At Stocksbridge Junior School, wellbeing is our core concern.
+Our ambition is for all of our children to be the best that they can be, academically, socially and emotionally.

-We aim to have a clear focus on social and emotional development to ensure that children develop high levels of social and emotional skill and, as a result, are able to access life and learning successfully and in many contexts.
+We aspire to have a clear focus on social and emotional development to ensure that children develop high levels of social and emotional skill and, as a result, are enabled to access life and learning successfully in many contexts.

 We aim for our approach to be guided by current research and good practice.
-With this in mind, we are a Thrive school using the Thrive Approach to guide our social and emotional curriculum.
-The Thrive Approach draws on the latest research into neuroscience, child development theory and attachment theory.
-This suit of research helps us to understand children’s social and emotional behaviours and how teachers, parents and other professionals can best support social and emotional development.
+With this in mind, we are a Thrive school, embracing the Thrive approach to guide our social and emotional curriculum.
+The Thrive approach draws on the latest research into neuroscience, child development theory and attachment theory.
+This suite of research helps us to understand children’s social and emotional behaviours and how teachers, parents and other professionals can best support cumulative progress in social and emotional development.

 Our intention is to provide the best possible relationships and experiences for all children, in line with their developmental stage, to support social and emotional development.